thecuriousneutrino/TriggerApplication/README.md

 Note that tools are run consecutively. i.e. if you have two tools (t1, t2) the following order will be used:
 * `t1::Initialise()` - `t2::Initalise()` - `t1::Execute()` - `t2::Execute()` - `t1::Execute()` - `t2::Execute()` - ... - `t1::Finalise()` - `t2::Finalise()`

+Note that toolchains can also be run within toolchains.

 ### DataModel

 Tools cannot communicate directly with one another.
 They rely on passing data between each other using a transient data model.
 This is found in the `DataModel` folder